jgnewman/lightningDOM/tsuki/README.md

 **Now back to JSX:**

 In order to get JSX to work in Tsuki you'll need to go through the step of setting up a JSX pragma through Babel.
-Essentially this consists of installing the `@babel/plugin-transform-react-jsx` plugin, and adding this to your .babelrc:
+Essentially this consists of installing the `@babel/plugin-transform-react-jsx` plugin, and adding this to your .babelrc file:

 ```
 plugins: [